-multisectoral interventions provided the quantitative evidence that interventions focused on sectors most in need of support would be more effective in all the three sectors.
+Moreover, the analysis of conditions for effective multisectoral interventions provided the quantitative evidence that interventions focused on sectors most in need of support would be more effective in all the three sectors.
 For example, interventions from the health sector were found to be more effective in countries with poor health indicators, on average, than in those with good health indicators.
 Thus, this study quantitatively demonstrated that detailed sectoral analysis would be required to identify bottleneck sectors when considering multisectoral interventions.
 In addition to these findings, the quantitative analysis established the importance of multisectoral interventions for nutrition improvement and, in particular, the effectiveness of interventions from a wide range of sectors.

-This study made a comprehensive, cross-sectoral analysis of nutrition interventions with special focus on multisectoral interventions.
-The quantitative and qualitative analyses based on interviews with various stakeholders and information and data collected from different countries revealed the Next, the qualitative analysis (ii) reviewed multisectoral nutrition interventions made by JICA and other department importance of multisectoral nutrition interventions and partners in countries selected for detailed analysis, offered insights into future challenges and new project finding that these countries had established or planned to formulation.
-In December 2021, the Tokyo Nutrition for establish coordinating bodies for relevant ministries and Growth Summit 2021 was held to discuss different fields sectors at the national and local levels, taken part in the of nutrition, with special emphasis on the impact of the Scaling Up Nutrition (SUM) movement,3 and developed COVID-19 pandemic, to promote international interventions fundamental frameworks and comprehensive nutrition to solve malfunction problems.
-This study also provided policies or strategies involving all the relevant sectors to quantitative and promote multisectoral interventions.
-These frameworks qualitative evidence and policies or strategies placed increasing importance and support for the on the need to take a collaborative approach combining multisectoral approach multisectoral nutrition interventions focused on the health advocated by JICA as discussed at the sector and those related to the agriculture and WASH sectors.
-On the other hand, there were many challenges to summit.
-Going forward, overcome to promote multisectoral interventions, including JICA will disseminate financial challenges (e.g. limited financial resources for relevant information nutrition interventions and the lack of financial incentives). to ensure that the practical challenges (e.g. the limited abilities of coordinating results of this study bodies and the limited experience of local governments to will be applied to the coordinate cooperation and collaboration among different multisectoral approach organizations), and problems with evaluation systems promoted by JICA (e.g. inappropriate indicators).
-The analysis of successful and the international and unsuccessful cases in different countries implied that community to improve fundamental frameworks and strategies would be required nutrition.
-Training held through the Project for Improving Continuum of Care for Mothers and Children for multisectoral interventions to succeed.
-Moreover, the through the Introduction of Combined MCH Record Book in Ghana (2018-2021)4 analysis provided the lessons learned that the geographic around the world.
+Next, the qualitative analysis (ii) reviewed multisectoral nutrition interventions made by JICA and other department partners in countries selected for detailed analysis, finding that these countries had established or planned to establish coordinating bodies for relevant ministries and sectors at the national and local levels, taken part in the Scaling Up Nutrition (SUM) movement,3 and developed fundamental frameworks and comprehensive nutrition policies or strategies involving all the relevant sectors to promote multisectoral interventions.
+These frameworks and policies or strategies placed increasing importance on the need to take a collaborative approach combining multisectoral nutrition interventions focused on the health sector and those related to the agriculture and WASH sectors.
+On the other hand, there were many challenges to overcome to promote multisectoral interventions, including financial challenges (e.g. limited financial resources for nutrition interventions and the lack of financial incentives), practical challenges (e.g. the limited abilities of coordinating bodies and the limited experience of local governments to coordinate cooperation and collaboration among different organizations), and problems with evaluation systems (e.g. inappropriate indicators).
+The analysis of successful and unsuccessful cases in different countries implied that fundamental frameworks and strategies would be required for multisectoral interventions to succeed.
+Moreover, the analysis provided the lessons learned that the geographic concentration of interventions is effective in reducing coordinating costs when the capacity and experience of coordinating bodies are limited.